 F1 vs F1B Goldendoodle: Amount of Shedding

-Looking at the blue bars, most parents rated their F1 goldendoodles as Excellent (no shedding) and Very Good in terms of amount of shedding.
+Looking at the pink bars, most parents rated their F1 Goldendoodles as Excellent (no shedding) and Very Good in terms of amount of shedding.
 However, there are still a few that were rated Satisfactory, Fair, and Poor.

-Looking at the red bars, most parents rated their F1B goldendoodles as Excellent (no shedding), with only a few rated as Very Good and Satisfactory.
-None were rated as Fair or Poor.
+Looking at the yellow bars, most parents rated their F1B Goldendoodles as Excellent (no shedding), with only a few rated as Very Good and Satisfactory, and Fair.
+None were rated as Poor.

-What it means: F1B doodles are typically backcrossed with Poodles, which are non-shedding dogs.
+F1B doodles are typically backcrossed with Poodles, which are low-shedding dogs.
 So, these results make sense because F1B’s are – in theory – 75% Poodle and 25% Golden Retriever.
 In other words: more Poodle DNA = less shedding.

-Looking at the blue bars, most parents rated their F1 goldendoodles as Excellent (doesn’t trigger allergies) and Very Good in terms of hypoallergenic level.
+Looking at the pink bars, most parents rated their F1 Goldendoodles as Excellent (doesn’t trigger allergies) and Very Good in terms of hypoallergenic level.
 However, there are still a few that were rated Satisfactory and Fair.

 Ease of Grooming

-Looking at the blue bars, most parents rated their F1 goldendoodles as Satisfactory in terms of ease of grooming.
+Looking at the pink bars, most parents rated their F1 Goldendoodles as Satisfactory in terms of ease of grooming.
 The rest of them are rated pretty much evenly between Excellent, Very Good, Fair, and Poor.

-Looking at the red bars, most parents rated their F1B goldendoodles as Satisfactory.
-But following close behind are basically ties between Excellent, Very Good, and Fair.
-None were rated Poor.
+Looking at the yellow bars, most parents rated their F1B Goldendoodles as Satisfactory…but following close behind is a Fair rating.

 So…in a Battle Between an F1 vs F1B Goldendoodle, Who Wins?

 However, F1B’s tend to cost a little more than F1 doodles.
 They also generally have more curly hair than F1’s.
-So it all depends on your hair-type preference and budget.
+So it all depends on your coat/appearance preference and budget.